China's Marriage Rate Plummets As Women Choose To Stay Single Longer

 Hong Fincher says China's Communist Party has tried propaganda campaigns, matchmaking events, and even ended the decades-old one-child policy in 2016 to persuade educated young women to marry and start families.
 But declining birthrates show none of this is working.

 The party's problem boils down to changing demographics.
-Official projections show by 2030, there will be more Chinese over the age of 65 than under the age of 14.
-For the first time in a century, China will be facing a shortage of workers and an oversupply of non-working seniors, an economic problem that Hong Fincher says will become a political one.
+Official projections show that by 2030, there will be more Chinese over the age of 65 than under the age of 14.
+For the first time in a century, China will be facing a shortage of workers and an oversupply of nonworking seniors, an economic problem that Hong Fincher says will become a political one.

 "It relates ultimately to the survival of the Communist Party," she says.
 "How do they continue exerting control when you have all these chaotic forces, young people, young women in particular, who are all wanting to do their own thing rather than follow the dictates of the government and marry early and have babies?"